 Short Long Description PF Power Fail AC supply over- or undervoltage.
-Triggers an alarm in case the AC supply is out of specification or when the device is cut from AC supply.
+Triggers an alarm in case the AC supply is out of specification when the device is cut from AC supply.
 The DC output will be switched off.
-The condition of the DC output after a temporary PF alarm can be determined by the EA Power Control setting Other -> DC input/output state after PF alarm (also available as ModBus register and SCPI command).
-Acknowledging a PF alarm during runtime can only occur approx. 15 seconds after the cause of the alarm has gone.
-Switching the DC output on again requires another approx. 5 seconds of waiting time. ОТ OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
-The DC output will be switched off which could be only temporarily, depending on the EA Power Control setting Other -&gt; DC input, output state after OT alarm (also available as ModBus register and SCPI command).
+The condition of tDC output after a temporary PF alarm can be determined by the EA Power Control setting Oth-> DC input/output state after PF alarm (also available as ModBus register and SCPI comman Acknowledging a PF alarm during runtime can only occur approx. 15 seconds after the cause of the alarm has gone.
+Switching the DC output on again requires another approx. 5 seconds of waiting time. ОТ OverTem- perature riggers an alarm if the internal temperature reaches a certain limit.
+The DC output will be switched off which could be only temporarily, depending on the EA Power Control setting Other -> DC input/output state after OT alarm (also available as ModBus register and SCPI command).
 MSP Master-Slave Protection riggers an alarm if the device is master in a master-slave system and loses contact to at least ne slave.
 The same occur if the device is slave and not yet initialized by the master.
-The DC outut will be switched off.
+The DC out- ut will be switched off.
 The alarm can be cleared by reinitializing the MS system or deactivating naster-slave mode.
-Safety Safety Only featured with the 60 V model: OVP OverVoltage Protection Triggers a special OVP alarm when the voltage on the DC output exceeds the rigid threshold of 101 rated voltage.
-The DC output will be switched off.
-For details refer to section 3.3.6 SF S hare Bus F ail Can occur in situations where the Share bus signal is damped too much due to wrong or damaged (short-circuit) BNC cables or simply when at least one of the Share bus connectors is wired to another device while the device signaling the alarm isn't (yet) configured for master-slave operation.
-For details also see 3.3.7.
+SF Share Bus Fail Can occur in situations where the share bus signal is damped too much due to wrong or damaged (short-circuit) BNC cables or simply when at least one of the share bus connectors is wired to another device while the device signaling the alarm isn't (yet) configured for master-slave operation.
+For details also see 3.3.6.